Alex Jones: Other opinions

-Jones has repeatedly made hateful comments towards the LGBT community.
+Jones has repeatedly made hateful comments towards the LGBT community and has associated the community with pedophilia.
 In 2010, he claimed: "The reason there's so many gay people now is because it's a chemical warfare operation, and I have the government documents where they said they're going to encourage homosexuality with chemicals so that people don't have children".
-In a 2013 interview on YouTube concerning same-sex marriage he ultimately blamed the "globalists" who "want to encourage the breakdown of the family, because the family is where people owe their allegiance" as a means "to get rid of God" by "taking the rights of an ancient, unified program of marriage and ... are breaking it".
-He has claimed that the government is putting chemicals in water supplies to make people homosexual.
+In a 2013 interview on YouTube concerning same-sex marriage, he ultimately blamed the "globalists" who "want to encourage the breakdown of the family, because the family is where people owe their allegiance" as a means "to get rid of God" by "taking the rights of an ancient, unified program of marriage and ... are breaking it".
+He has claimed that the government is putting chemicals in water supplies to make people gay.
 In 2018, Jones threatened to come after drag performers with torches "like the villagers in the night".

+Leaked texts reported on by the SPLC in 2023 indicated that Jones privately held different views about sexuality than what he promoted on InfoWars, with Jones and his second wife expressing positive views on bisexuality in their messages.

 Jones believes that global warming is a hoax made up by the World Bank to control the world economy through a carbon tax.

-Salon paraphrased Jones as having claimed President Obama had "access to weather weapons capable of not only creating tornadoes but also moving them around, on demand" His belief in weather warfare has been reported by mainstream media.
+Salon paraphrased Jones as having claimed President Obama had "access to weather weapons capable of not only creating tornadoes but also moving them around, on demand".
+His belief in weather warfare has been reported by mainstream media.
 He has claimed that Hurricane Irma may have been geo-engineered.

 Jones is a proponent of the conspiracy theory that Michelle Obama is transgender, with much of his apparent proof being pictures of Obama where it appears she has a bulge in her pants, and a video clip where Barack Obama refers to somebody as "Michael".
 Jones has claimed that the election of Joe Biden is part of a plot by the deep state and the globalists to bring about "the takedown of America".

 In April 2017, Jones was criticized for claiming that the Khan Shaykhun chemical attack was a hoax and false flag.
 Jones stated that the attack was potentially carried out by civil defense group White Helmets, which he claimed are an Al-Qaeda-affiliated terrorist front financed by George Soros.

 While Jones initially supported QAnon, Right Wing Watch reported that he had ceased to support QAnon by May 2018, declaring the source "completely compromised".
 In 2021, after the Capitol attack, Jones denounced believers of the QAnon conspiracy theory on InfoWars.